vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/017/07_paprAtha_xAM.md

 But the actual verb form is wrong for all sorts of reasons.
 First, the indic. pf. of √prath is otherwise only middle, but this would be act.
 Second, the root √prath  never otherwise has vṛddhi forms, but the root syllable here is prāth.
 Then, if it is a 3rd sg. (so Geldner “Er breitete …”), it opens a cosmogonic sequence of 2nd sg. expressions, and such formulaic cosmogonies tend to be consistent in ps. and no. (though see 9cd below).
 Recognizing this last problem, Oldenberg suggests it’s a 2nd sg., standing for

-*paprath-tha &gt; *paprattha, with the heavy syllable *atth redistributing metrical weight [not his terminology] to āth.
+*paprath-tha > *paprattha, with the heavy syllable *atth redistributing metrical weight [not his terminology] to āth.
 This type of change would not be unusual in Middle Indic, but it would have been useful to provide parallel examples in Rig Veda.

 Moreover, since √prath is a seṭ root, we should in any case expect a 2nd sg.